jeromeguillaume/kong-plugin-azure-log-analytics/README.md

 **Azure can take a long time creating the 1st log in the Analytics Workspace.** It took 10 minutes on my side.
 After the 1st creation log, other logs appear almost in real time.

-## How access to Kong Gateway logs in the Log Analytics Workspace
+## How to access to Kong Gateway logs in the Log Analytics Workspace
 1) Open the `kong-log-analytics-ws` Azure Analytics Workspace
 2) Click on `Logs` menu on the left
 3) Close the popup `Queries` window